George Chip: Defending the World Middleweight Title in no decision bouts

 On November 25, 1913, after taking the title, Chip faced Tim O'Neil in a ten-round no decision bout in Racine, Wisconsin.
 Though he won the bout by newspaper decision, he would have lost the title had he been knocked out by O'Neil.

 On December 23, 1913, some sources reported that Chip's rematch with Klaus in Pittsburgh was a middleweight championship, however, as the fight was fought at catchweights, boxing historians do not consider the bout a title match.
-After knocking down Klaus twice in the fifth, the referee called the bout, resulting in a Technical Knockoout.
+After knocking down Klaus twice in the fifth, the referee called the bout, resulting in a Technical Knockout.
 The second win over the former title holder cemented Chip's place as champion.

 On January 12, 1914, Chip faced Gus Christie in a ten-round no decision bout in Milwaukee, Wisconsin.
 Though he won the bout by newspaper decision, he would have lost the title had he been knocked out by Christie.

 On January 14, 1914, Chip faced Tim O'Neil again in a ten-round no decision bout in Milwaukee, Wisconsin.
 He won the bout in a second-round TKO, exhibiting his strong punching abilities.